Skip to main content

 Before you can talk about the reunion itself, you first have to talk about the events that took place across the Bootcamp delegation in the five weeks leading up to the event - and trust me, there was a lot going on!

-Fast-forward to the 29th of July and the Gamify developers, Jason Green and Tom Gemmell, were invited along with Enterprise Officer Hannah Page to appear on Tobias Bown's show on Gen X Radio to speak about the Bootcamp event, and it was really interesting to listen to the programme and hear their opinions on how the Bootcamp win allowed them to progress with their business idea.
+Fast-forward to the 29th of July and the Bootcamp winners, were invited to appear on Gen X Radio to speak about the Bootcamp event, and it was really interesting to listen to the programme and hear their opinions on how the Bootcamp win allowed them to progress with their business idea.

 Then a few days before the reunion, also on the 8th of August, another Bootcamp success story emerged - as the founder of the Eden Sanctuary gardening project received grant funding for her idea from the Ipswich Town Fund.
 It just goes to show that if you are targeting your idea at the right investors and stakeholders, it is possible to do it!